What Is Shoulder Pain?

 If you suffer from shoulder pain, you will find it difficult to carry out basic daily activities such as combing your hair, putting on and removing your clothes or even just scratching your back.
 In addition, you may find that you have difficulty raising your arms, playing games like basketball, volleyball, tennis, badminton or any sports involving the rotation of the shoulder joints.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Shoulder Pain, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Shoulder Pain, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.